 1. Employee recognition cultivates connection.

-The Blueboard State of Workplace Connection Report also found that companies that invest in employee recognition are nearly twice as likely to feel they’ve “adequately addressed employee connection challenges” compared to the average organization.
+The Blueboard State of Workplace Connection Report also found that companies that invest in different types of employee recognition are nearly twice as likely to feel they’ve “adequately addressed employee connection challenges” compared to the average organization.

 There are two potential reasons for this: One, even if coworkers don’t join an experience together in person, an individual’s sharing of stories of the memory can foster connection no matter where colleagues are located.
 Who wouldn’t feel closer to a coworker who lights up when talking about the time their manager rewarded them with the experience of handcrafting a wedding ring for their spouse?
 Science shows that storytelling can boost oxytocin, a hormone associated with bonding.